simonecorsi/awesome/README.md

 *   [gulpjs/gulp](https://github.com/gulpjs/gulp) - A toolkit to automate & enhance your workflow
 *   [apache/cordova-plugin-whitelist](https://github.com/apache/cordova-plugin-whitelist) - \[DEPRECATED] Apache Cordova - Whitelist Plugin
 *   [afklm/ng-lazy-image](https://github.com/afklm/ng-lazy-image) - Angular directive for loading responsive image when container (which is preventing reflow) is in viewport.
+*   [pocesar/angular-onfinish](https://github.com/pocesar/angular-onfinish) - Directives that execute a function or an expression when ng-repeat is done with looping.
+No need for events.

 ## Rust